The Babadook: Accolades

-LGBT community
+LGBTQ community

-In October 2016, a Tumblr user joked that the Babadook is openly gay; in December 2016, another Tumblr user posted a viral screenshot showing the movie classified by Netflix as an LGBT film.
-Despite the absence of overt references to LGBT culture in the film, fans and journalists generated interpretations of queer subtext in the film (dubbed "Babadiscourse") that were often tongue-in-cheek, but occasionally more serious, highlighting the character's dramatic persona, grotesque costume, and chaotic effect within a traditional family structure.
+In October 2016, a Tumblr user joked that the Babadook is openly gay; in December 2016, another Tumblr user posted a viral screenshot showing the film classified by Netflix as an LGBTQ film.
+Despite the absence of overt references to LGBTQ culture in the film, fans and journalists generated interpretations of queer subtext in the film (dubbed "Babadiscourse") that were often tongue-in-cheek, but occasionally more serious, highlighting the character's dramatic persona, grotesque costume, and chaotic effect within a traditional family structure.
 In June 2017, The Babadook trended on Twitter and was displayed as a symbol during that year's Pride Month.
 The social media response became so strong that theatres in Los Angeles took the opportunity to hold screenings of the film for charity.
 Michael Bronski said to the Los Angeles Times: "In this moment, who better than the Babadook to represent not only queer desire, but queer antagonism, queer in-your-faceness, queer queerness?", and drew comparisons to historic connections between queerness and horror fiction such as Frankenstein and Dracula.

-Jennifer Kent said that she "loved" the meme, saying that "I think it's crazy and [the meme] just kept him alive.
+Kent said that she "loved" the meme, saying that "I think it's crazy and [the meme] just kept him alive.
 I thought ah, you bastard.
 He doesn't want to die so he's finding ways to become relevant."

 Themes and symbolism

+The Babadook is a psychological horror film.

 Writing for The Daily Beast, Tim Teeman contends that grief is the "real monster" in The Babadook, and that the film is "about the aftermath of death; how its remnants destroy long after the dead body has been buried or burned".
 Teeman writes that he was "gripped" by the "metaphorical imperative" of Kent's film, with the Babadook monster representing "the shape of grief: all-enveloping, shape-shifting, black".
 Teeman states that the film's ending "underscored the thrum of grief and loss at the movie's heart", and concludes that it informs the audience that grief has its place and the best that humans can do is "marshal it".

-Collider also proposed that the monster "seems to symbolize Amelia and Sam’s shared grief/trauma over losing Oskar" and that Amelia's efforts to suppress this lead to it becoming stronger.
+Collider also proposed that the monster "seems to symbolize Amelia and Sam's shared grief/trauma over losing Oskar" and that Amelia's efforts to suppress this led to it becoming stronger.
 The writers suggest that "healing from serious traumas in real life does not happen overnight, but takes a lot of mental and emotional processing.
-The Babadook warns of the dangers of trying to ignore or 'stuff' our traumas below the surface: this is the most dangerous place to put them because that’s where we lose control of them and they gain control over us."
+The Babadook warns of the dangers of trying to ignore or 'stuff' our traumas below the surface: this is the most dangerous place to put them because that's where we lose control of them and they gain control over us."

-Samuel displays some autistic traits and parents of autistic children have identified with themes in the film, including the social isolation and sleep deprivation that commonly overwhelm them.